michalsn/australian-suburbs/README.md

 # Australian Postcodes

-All data was gathered from openly available sources - mainly Census 2016.
+All data was gathered from openly available sources - mainly 2016 Census.

 ### Structure